 Review summary: Fujifilm X100 vs Sony RX100 V

-So what is the bottom line?
-Is the Fujifilm X100 better than the Sony RX100 V or vice versa?
+So how do things add up?
+Is there a clear favorite between the Fujifilm X100 and the Sony RX100 V?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.